Japan PM Abe strikes dovish tone on Russia at islands rally

 However, the two sides did sign a 1956 Soviet-Japanese declaration that Japan would receive two of the smaller islands after a peace deal.

-Abe said the foreign ministers and special envoys from the two nations will meet this month to discuss a peace treaty, before he plans to meet with Putin again in June on the sidelines of a G20 summit that Japan will host.
+Mr Abe said the foreign ministers and special envoys from the two nations will meet this month to discuss a peace treaty, before he plans to meet Mr Putin again in June on the sidelines of a Group of 20 summit that Japan will host.

-At the rally, Abe spoke in front of a large banner saying "Return the Four Northern Islands."
+At the rally, Mr Abe spoke in front of a large banner saying "Return the Four Northern Islands".
 But he did not utter the phrase.

 His focus on economic ties and delicate language on the sovereignty issue prompted some islanders to urge him to focus more on the subject, while others saw it as a realistic approach.

 "Joint economic projects are in focus.
-But there is no path forward as far as the return of the islands goes," he told AFP.
+But there is no path forward as far as the return of the islands goes," he said.
+"I want to see results."